Locating God’s presence this past year.

 Immanuel, God with us, came humbly as a baby but sits powerfully on His throne and offers you and I life and freedom, and His continual presence!

-Imagine if you were invited to (…dance, sing, act, create…) for royalty!
+Imagine if you were invited to (…dance, sing, act, create… whatever you love to do) for royalty!
 Well, you have been!
 Every thing you do, you have been invited to do for someone greater!
 For our Creator, the King of kings, for Jesus, our Saviour, for Immanual, God with us!
 Dancers who dance for God in worship, dance with a greater joy and passion!

 Know that He is here with you, that He loves you and smiles on you.

-Picture yourself (…dancing, singing, acting, creating…) and He is beaming proudly: “That’s my girl.
+Picture yourself (…dancing, singing, acting, creating… doing what you love to do) and He is beaming proudly: “That’s my girl.
 That’s my boy!
 I made her or him to dance so beautifully.
 She/he has my great purpose.
 I just ask that she/he trusts me!
 I want to surprise her/him!”

 You and I can do Christmas and completely miss the wonder and epiphany of it all!